 It’s surprising that so many of us love to travel yet so few actually do it.
-It almost makes one wonder, if travel is ultimately as coveted as everyone would have you believe.
+It almost makes one wonder if travel is ultimately as coveted as everyone would have you believe.
 I mean, if people really want to travel, why don’t they?

-And when I realized this, I ran.
-I dilly dallied with the idea of leaving for a week, bought rainproof jacket and headphones and then one night I was on the bus.
+I dilly-dallied with the idea of leaving for a week, bought a rainproof jacket and a pair of headphones and the next morning I was on the bus.
 Rushing away from the dusty grey capital of India where no one has time for anything.
 Since then, it’s been about 4 months or so and I have been claimed by the road.
 I am one of her own.

 Being on the road is addictive.
 I feel closer to reality there.
-Somehow, the outside is where everything seems to be happening and I am there, making a first-hand claim to that space.
+Somehow, the outside is where everything seems to be happening and I am there, making the first-hand claim to that space.
 It’s exciting to be in a new place, with different customs, with a different language, walking an unfamiliar geographical terrain.
 Watch your mind accept the shock and then adjust itself accordingly.

 Fear Is A Tricky Thing

-At about 10.30 at night, a month or so back, I was walking in a dark street somewhere near Edava thinking I’m heading back towards Varkala north cliff in Kerala.
-I would have reached Kollam (the adjacent district) if it hadn’t been for the drunk but kind chetta who pointed me in the right direction (without me even asking for it).
-I guess he figured I wouldn’t be walking to Kollam that late.
+At about 10.30 at night, a month or so back, I was walking in a dark street somewhere near Fort Kochi thinking I’m going in the right direction towards Varkala.
+I would have taken the bus in the wrong direction if it hadn’t been for the drunk but kind chetta who pointed me in the right direction (without me even asking for it).
+I guess he figured I was confused.

-Communication is extremely important for a solo traveller.
+Communication is extremely important when you solo travel.
 It keeps you informed.
 The more you know about your surroundings and about the people you are with, the better and more enriching your experience will be.
 Talking helps you keep an open body language which in turn encourages others to interact with you.

 Pack Light And Smart

-If you are to backpack (I’m presuming), then you need to pack only what you need.
-I don’t pack more than 5 pairs of clothes for a month long trip.
+If you are to backpack (I’m presuming), then pack only real travel essentials.
+I don’t pack more than 5 pairs of clothes for a month-long trip.
 There’ll be plenty of chance to wash dirty clothes but to mend a broken back is complicated.
 Remember, only what you absolutely need.

 Take Care Of Yourself